UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/submitting_jobs/index.md

 ## Output Files

-Once your job completes, you should see an output file {==in the directory where you submitted the batch script==}.
+Once your job completes, you should see an output file ==in the directory where you submitted the batch script==.
 This output file captures anything that would have been printed to the terminal if you had run it interactively.
-By default, output filenames will be ```slurm-<jobid>.out```(1).
-In the example above, this translates to filename ```slurm-807387.out```.
+By default, output filenames will be `slurm-<jobid>.out`(1).
+In the example above, this translates to filename `slurm-807387.out`.
 { .annotate }

 1. Custom output filenames can be set with [batch directives](../batch_directives/).